rohannramesh/Basketball_predictions/README.md

 2. With the move to more "small-ball" lineups, how has the Power-Forward position's role changed within the constraints of the graph.
 Is this at all predictive of a team's success?
 	* Potential approach: identify those teams with the largest jump in 3-point shot attempts for Power-Forwards from year 1 to year 2, look at the graph metrics for such a player and ask if any of these are predictive of an increase in wins?
 Obviously it will be tough to control for other changes... maybe partial correlations or a generalized linear model?

+3. Look at the evolution of pairs of players and how this benefits team performance.
+As players play more with their teammates and improve, the Scoring Potential between teammates might increase.
+It would be interesting to know if the edge weight (Scoring Potential) between two specific players is predictive of the team's record and of how much a team improves their record.

+4. Lets evaluate how the graph of a team changes with time.
+Does a shift in the architecture/structure of a team lead to more wins?

-3. Evaluate player improvement.
+5. Evaluate player improvement.
 Let's identify those players with the largest jump in PER from year 1 to year 2.
 What were the ways in which this player got better?
 Was it usually in a specific manner as it relates to the team?

-4. Look at the evolution of pairs of players and how this benefits team performance.
-As players play more with their teammates and improve, the Scoring Potential between teammates might increase.
-It would be interesting to know if the edge weight (Scoring Potential) between two specific players is predictive of the team's record and of how much a team improves their record.